islandcontroller/wch-riscv-devcontainer/README.md

 To flash a target with a pre-built firmware image, use the included `wlink` utility.
 See the [`wlink`GitHub repository](https://github.com/ch32-rs/wlink/) for more information.

     wlink flash <hexfile>

+### Running PIOC (CH53x) assembler
+The CH32X035 *PIOC* uses a custom CPU architecture, hence at the moment only the WCH-provided assembler can be used to build PIOC binaries.
+In order to run the assembler, a 32-bit WINE installation inside the container is required (~1 GiB installation).
+* Run `setup-devcontainer --install-wine` inside the container.
+* Run the compiler with

+      wasm53b <asm file name>

+* Convert output binary to C-array

+      xxd -i <binary file name> <C source file name>

 ## Licensing